Image credit: Steve Ryan (Acme Fire Cult)

 GLOBAL PRIX-FIXE WITH NATURAL WINES: HACKNEY COTERIE

-Anthony Lyon (the man behind celebrated seafood spot, Lyon’s in Crouch End) has joined forces with sommelier and kikisake-shi (master of sake) Kelvin McCabe to open this bright, energetic, warehouse-style restaurant, smack bang next to Hackney Downs station.
-Manning the pans is Head chef Dominic Auger (formerly of HIDE and Scully) who, together with Kelvin, crafts a regularly changing 5-7 course global tasting menu, paired with mostly natural, organic wines.
+Anthony Lyon (the man behind Lyon’s, one of the top restaurants in Crouch End) has joined forces with sommelier and kikisake-shi (master of sake) Kelvin McCabe to open Hackney Coterie: A bright, energetic, warehouse-style restaurant, smack bang next to Hackney Downs station.
+Manning the pans is Head Chef Dominic Auger (formerly of HIDE and Scully) who, together with Kelvin, crafts a regularly changing 5-7 course global tasting menu, paired with mostly natural wines.

 Address: 230 Dalston Lane, Hackney, E8 1LA | Book here